michael2012z/BitBible/markdown/KJV/files/Gen.md

 14. And Pathrusim, and Casluhim, (out of whom came Philistim,) and Caphtorim.

-15. And Canaan begat Sidon his firstborn, and Heth,Sidon: Heb.
-Tzidon
+15. And Canaan begat Sidon his firstborn, and Heth,

 16. And the Jebusite, and the Amorite, and the Girgasite,